WavCaps: A ChatGPT-Assisted Weakly-Labelled Audio Captioning Dataset for Audio-Language Multimodal Research: Experiments

 \subsubsection{Experimental Setup}

-We adopt a two-stage training paradigm similar to the ``fine-tuning'' setting in audio-language retrieval.
-The whole model is first pretrained on WavCaps plus training sets from Clotho and AudioCaps using a learning rate of \num{5e-05} and a batch size of \num{48} for \num{15} epochs.
+We first explored a zero-shot training setting, where all overlapping samples from the Clotho and AudioCaps datasets are excluded for training.
+Then, we adopt a two-stage training paradigm similar to the fine-tuning setting in audio-language retrieval.
+The whole model is first pretrained on WavCaps, together with the training sets from Clotho and AudioCaps, using a learning rate of \num{5e-05} and a batch size of \num{48} for \num{15} epochs.
 The pretrained model is further fine-tuned on AudioCaps and Clotho for \num{20} epochs with a learning rate of \num{5e-06}, respectively.
-During the whole training process, we ensure no data from validation or test sets of Clotho and AudioCaps are used for training.
+During the whole training process, we ensure that no data from validation or test sets of Clotho and AudioCaps are used for training.
 To assess the impact of pretraining using WavCaps dataset, we train the two models exclusively on AudioCaps and Clotho as baselines.
-The performance are evaluated using conventional metrics including BLEU$_n$ \cite{papineni2002bleu}, ROGUE$_l$ \cite{lin2004rouge}, METEOR \cite{banerjee2005meteor}, CIDEr \cite{vedantam2015cider}, SPICE \cite{anderson2016spice}, and SPIDEr \cite{liu2017spider}, where SPIDEr is generally employed as the main metric in the literature.
+The performance is evaluated using conventional metrics including BLEU$_n$ \cite{papineni2002bleu}, ROGUE$_l$ \cite{lin2004rouge}, METEOR \cite{banerjee2005meteor}, CIDEr \cite{vedantam2015cider}, SPICE \cite{anderson2016spice}, and SPIDEr \cite{liu2017spider}, where SPIDEr is generally employed as the main metric in the literature.